Migrating templates from Shopify to Mechanic

 To bring over your email colors, go back to the "Notifications" area in Shopify, and click on the "Customize" button, under "Customer notifications".
 You'll see a setting for "Accent color".
 Click on the block of color, then copy the string of text that looks like "#ABCDEF".
 This is your color accent code. :) Back in your Mechanic email template, replace the two instances of "#1990c6" (the default accent color) with the color code that you copied, then save your settings.

-To bring over your shop's logo, see our How do I send images with my emails? guide â see the "Embedding images" section.
+To bring over your shop's logo, see our guide â see the "Embedding images" section.